VyTrox/MCSS-Website/doc/sprint4/system_design.md

 Collaborators:
 - Yichun Liu

+**Class name: EventsPage**
+Parent class: React.Component
+Responsibilities:
+- Display all events posted by a MCSS executive, order from newest to oldest.
+- Users can click on an event to see more detail about it in an individual event page

+Collaborators:
+- Alex Quach
+- Zechuan Liu

 ### MVC Architecture
 The project will mainly be completed using ReactJS, which utilizes JavaScript as its main language and is supplemented with HTML and CSS.
 - Model